 Developed in 1989, The Knee Society Score was originally an objective tool.
-With shifting trends, in 2011 it was updated and expanded to a mixed outcome tool that’s both objective (physician input) and subjective (patient input).
+With shifting trends, in 2011 it was updated and expanded to a mixed outcome measure that’s both objective (physician input) and subjective (patient input).
 According to its creators, the new score prioritizes the patient perspective to better track patient expectations, satisfaction, and activity levels .

 As a point of note, the old version of the Knee Society Score doesn’t directly translate to the new 2011 KSS survey, and no conversion algorithm has been developed.
 This may hinder the ability of researchers to adopt the new KSS while still maintaining their historical/longitudinal original KSS data .